eslint/eslint/docs/rules/camelcase.md

 * `"ignoreDestructuring": true` does not check destructured identifiers (but still checks any use of those identifiers later in the code)
 * `"ignoreImports": false` (default) enforces camelcase style for ES2015 imports
 * `"ignoreImports": true` does not check ES2015 imports (but still checks any use of the imports later in the code except function arguments)
+* `"ignoreGlobals": false` (default) enforces camelcase style for global variables
+* `"ignoreGlobals": true` does not enforce camelcase style for global variables
 * `allow` (`string[]`) list of properties to accept.
 Accept regex.

 ### properties: "always"